-PSYC1002: INTRODUCTION TO INDUSTRIAL & ORGANIZATIONAL PSYCHOLOGY psychology and includes management, human resource development and sociology.
+PSYC1002: INTRODUCTION TO INDUSTRIAL & ORGANIZATIONAL PSYCHOLOGY

+This course provides an introduction to the field of industrial/organizational psychology.
+It involves the application of psychological principles, theories, research methods and findings and intervention strategies to the study of people within the workplace context.
+It draws from various fields of psychology and includes management, human resource development and sociology.
 A variety of topic areas will be explored.
 The course should appeal to a wide range of students with varying academic interests but is specifically designed for students who intend to pursue careers in the broad area of Organizational Development.